yseulthb/yseulthb.github.io/_pages/CV.md

 Student Tutor (a few hours): Helping students to get ready for their exams

 ### Community Involvement
-* At the lab level: Student representative at the Lab Council; Organisation of the students' Winter School; Co-organisation of the Annual Lab Meeting Day
+* At the lab level: Student representative at the Lab Council; Organisation of the students' Winter School; Co-organisation of the Annual Lab Meeting Day; Creation of a Welcome Kit
 * At the scientific community level: Ambassador for the Center for Open Science

 ### Education